Search

 You’re allowed to be mad about that.

-• That algorithms can wipe out months of work because someone in a hoodie changed something in Menlo Park.
+• That algorithms can wipe out months of work because someone in a hoodie at Facebook changed something.

-• That it feels like everyone else got given a playbook and you’re winging it.
+• It feels like everyone else was given a playbook, but you’re winging it.

 You look back and think: